|

 Example

-of GVT Use: Controversy over the 2004
+Controversy over the 2004 election of

-election of Senator Stephen Fielding, of the
+Senator Stephen Fielding, of the Family

-Family First Party, in Victoria
+First Party, in Victoria

-with very few first preference votes has led
+with very few first preference votes has

-to ill-informed critics casting doubt on the
+led to ill-informed critics casting doubt

-senator for that reason, but such critics
+elected a senator for that reason, but

-are silent about the even smaller number of
+such critics are silent about the even

-first preference votes that nearly all
+smaller number of first preference votes

-larger party senators received.
-Like Senator
+received.
+Like Senator Fielding, those

-Fielding, those senators assembled most of
+senators assembled most of their quotas

-their quotas with preference votes
+with preference votes transferred as

-transferred as surpluses from elected
+surpluses from elected candidates, or as

-candidates, or as full value transfers from
+full value transfers from excluded

-excluded candidates, but those transfers
+candidates, but those transfers were

-were mandated not mainly by the voters
+mandated not mainly by the voters

 explicitly, as with Tasmania’s Hare-Clark system